falconry/falcon/docs/user/install.rst

 Binary Falcon wheels for are automatically built for many CPython platforms, courtesy of `cibuildwheel <https://cibuildwheel.pypa.io/en/stable/>`__.

+.. wheels:: .github/workflows/cibuildwheel.yaml

    The following table summarizes the wheel availability on different combinations of CPython versions vs CPython platforms:

-.. wheels:: .github/workflows/cibuildwheel.yaml

 .. note::
     The `free-threaded build
     <https://docs.python.org/3.13/whatsnew/3.13.html#free-threaded-cpython>`__
     mode is not enabled for our wheels at this time.

-While we believe that the above configuration covers the most common development and deployment scenarios, :ref:`let us known <chat>` if you are interested in any builds that are currently missing from our selection!
+While we believe that our build configuration covers the most common development and deployment scenarios, :ref:`let us known <chat>` if you are interested in any builds that are currently missing from our selection!